-- 6.25 Where identification procedures cannot be completed, a firm must not proceed or continue with a business relationship or occasional transaction.
-Regulation 9 (1) of the AML/ATF Regulations provides that if a Relevant Person is unable to apply identification procedures in accordance with the AML/ATF Regulations, it shall: - (a) not carry out a transaction with or for the client through a bank account; - (b) not establish a business relationship or carry out an occasional transaction with the client; - (c) terminate an existing relationship; - (d) consider making a disclosure to the FIA.
+6.24 Where identification procedures cannot be completed, a firm must not proceed or continue with a business relationship or occasional transaction.
+Regulation 9 (1) of the AML/ATF Regulations provides that if a Relevant Person is unable to apply identification procedures in accordance with the AML/ATF Regulations, it shall:

+- i. not carry out a transaction with or for the client through a bank account; - ii. not establish a business relationship or carry out an occasional transaction with the client; - iii. terminate an existing relationship; - iv. consider making a disclosure to the FIA.